-SCALE MODELS
+SCALE MODELS.
 Throughout the book the general assembly is standard for all models.
 The simple basis is that of sharp folds at suitable areas and joints closed by the use of tabs fixed into slits.
-All slits and tabs hove been similarly numbered thus tab 23 goes in slit 23.
-In this color section all cutting creasing and piercing of slits have been done for you All we ask is that you detach ports most carefully using the point of a knife or small scissors if a port will not come away by itself Next, pass a knife point through slits which may be tight so that tabs will not tend to curl.
-Finally never force a tab into a slit.
-If it does not go easily use your knife point to slightly widen the slit.
+All slits and tabs have been similarly numbered; thus, tab 23 goes in slit 23.
+In this color section all cutting, creasing, and piercing of slits have been done for you.
+All we ask is that you detach parts most carefully, using the point of a Knife or small scissors if a part will not come away by itself.
+Next, pass a Knife point through slits which may be tight so that tabs will not tend to curl.
+Finally, never force a tab into a slit.
+If it does not go easily, use your knife point to slightly widen the slit.

-Most troubles con be avoided by always making a trial assembly before gluing .
+Most troubles can be avoided by always making a trial assembly before gluing,

-HERE IS A VERY IMPORTANT HINT TO FOLLOW.
-Some of the parts are of a size and so closely perforated with slits that they may tend to crack while being warped into a rounded shape.
-Therefore NEVER BEND ANY PART WITH VIOLENCE.
-Try it slowly and if it does not give or shows signs of developing unsightly wrinkles wet the part on the back then slowly round it preferably using a round pencil on which to "form" the curve of all the models.
-The twin fuselages of the Lockheed Fighter will be found to respond to this treatment and the full beauty of this fine model will be retained.
+HERE IS A VERY IMPORTANT HINT.
+Same of the parts are of a size and so closely perforated with slits that they may tend to crack while being warped into a rounded shape.
+Therefore, NEVER BEND ANY PART WITH VIOLENCE.
+Try it slowly, and if it does not give or shows signs of developing unsightly wrinkles, wet the part on the back then slowly round it, preferably using a round pencil on which to "form" the curve.

-To make double-surface wings neatly glue the closing flaps down while the wing is held flat on the table (by the way have a sheet of cardboard to work on if the table is polished) Wings will look excellent if their tips are very thinly glued at the point shown in Diagram 1 and if small pads of cotton wool or tissue are carefully pushed down, one at the extreme tip and the other at about the middle as directed in Diagram 2.
-After the two wings have been attached to the fuselage it is a good idea to turn the model over so that the wings will have a chance to set at the desired upward tilt.
-This is illustrated in the small diagram in the Flying Model Section.
+To make double-surface wings neatly, glue the closing flaps down while the wing is held flat on the table (by the way, have a sheet of cardboard to work on if the table is Polished.
+Wings will look excellent if their tips are very thinly glued at the point shown in the Diagram and if small pads of common wool or tissue are carefully pushed down, one at the extreme tip and the other at about the middle.
+After the two wings have been attached to the fuselage, it is a good idea to turn the model over so that the wings will have a chance to set at the desired upward tilt.
+This is illustrated in the diagram.

-Fuselages may be filled with tissue during their assembly to add more rigidity but care should be taken not to let the tissue fill the area behind the slits so that wing and tail tabs cannot be inserted
+Fuselages may be filled with tissue during their assembly to add more rigidity, but care should be taken not to let the tissue fill the area behind the slits so that wing and toil tabs cannot be inserted.

 Reinforce landing-gear legs with toothpicks.
 Glue wheels to a piece of thin cardboard for extra strength.
 Also glue propellers to cardboard to make their thin blades more durable.
 Any parts of all models may be further strengthened at discretion.
-For instance the long noses of thin fuselages may be toughened by gluing toothpicks in the inside walls before assembling.
-Press flat newly glued surfaces such as rudders between the leaves of an old book (sit on it while you go on working!) so that such parts may dry out flat without warps.
+Far instance, the long noses of thin tuselages may be toughened by gluing toothpicks in the inside walls before assembling.
+Press flat newly glued surfaces, such as rudders, between the leaves of an old book (Sit on it while you go on working!) so that such parts may dry out fit without warps.